-Stacey Childress is the CEO at NewSchools Venture Fund and AERDF.
+Stacey Childress is the former CEO at NewSchools Venture Fund and AERDF.
 A nationally recognized expert on philanthropy and innovation in K-12 education, she joined NewSchools in 2014 to help refocus it on the future of learning.
 More recently, Stacey worked with a diverse team of leaders to incubate and launch AERDF, an Inclusive R&D fund.

 In 2021, Stacey was named to the Forbes 50 over 50: Impact list, a group of trailblazing women changing their communities and the world through social entrepreneurship, law, advocacy and education.